klapaucius4/email-blocklist/readme.txt

 By using this plugin, data is transmitted to GitHub under GitHub's Terms of Service (https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) and GitHub Privacy Statement (https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

+Email Blocklist also lets you scan existing users and flag accounts using suspicious or blocked email domains as potential spam, highlighting them in the user list so you can easily filter or remove them if needed.

 == Installation ==
 1. Download and install the plugin from the WordPress Plugin Directory.
 2. Activate the plugin through the Plugins menu in WordPress.